Italy national rugby league team: 2017 World Cup qualifying

 Italy participated in the qualification for the 2017 Rugby League World Cup.
 The first stage of qualifying involved having to finish in the top 3 in their 2014–15 European Shield competition.
 Italy only managed to secure qualification for the 'final qualification tournament' after winning their second to last game against bottom placed Ukraine.
 Italy finished the Shield in third place with 3 wins and 3 defeats in six matches.

 The final qualification tournament consisted of 6 teams - the top three teams from the European B tournament, the winners of the European C tournament and seeded nations Wales and Ireland.
 The tournament featured two groups of three teams playing in a single round-robin format.
 The winners of each group qualified for the World Cup, while the runners-up faced each other in a play-off match on 5 November 2016 to determine the final spot.
 A seeded draw took place to determine the groups on 5 November 2015.
 Italy are placed in Group A alongside European B tournament champions Serbia, and Wales.

 2021 Rugby League World Cup

 Italy started off their World Cup campaign with a 28-4 victory over Scotland.
 This was followed by heavy defeats against Fiji and Australia which left Italy third in the group which meant their elimination from the tournament.

+Identity

+Italy's kit suppliers are New Balance.

 Players

 Current squad

-Squad selected for 2021 Rugby League World Cup.
+Squad selected for the 2025 Rugby League European Championships.